more WFH tips for employersWFH market insights

 Therefore, to prevent this from becoming a cybersecurity risk, you should think about issuing out company laptops for employee use only.
 That way, you will feel much more relaxed in the knowledge that the systems your staff are using are well-protected against any potential external or internal cyber threats.

-ask employees to secure their router.
+ask employees to secure their routers.

 As the gateway to all internet-connected devices using the network, home routers are well-known targets for hackers to compromise as a result of users failing to change their default credentials.